stormont/temp-spock/README.md

 # temp-spock
-A simple stub project to help a redditor compile Spock.
+A simple stub project to help a redditor compile Spock on Windows.
 See: http://www.reddit.com/r/haskell/comments/332s1k/what_haskell_web_framework_do_you_use_and_why/cqjacvx

+`$` indicates a command prompt.
+It was a normal Windows prompt, I just renamed it for cleaner git README formatting.
+I've also made some inline replacements, for privacy.

+Running from a command prompt on Windows 8.1:

 > $ ghc --version
 ```